mrxcake/lotus-testnet/README.md

 ## Step 4: Running the Libra VFN and Validators(outside the container)

-If you are installing VFN or Validator on another machine, there is no need to install Docker at all.
+If you are installing VFN or Validator on another machine, there's no need to install Docker.
-However, you can still install VFN on a machine with 3 containers installed.
+However, you can still install VFN on a machine with 3 containers already installed.
-To do so, execute the following commands outside each container to download and run the post-genesis node setup script:
+To do so, execute the following commands outside container to download and run the post-genesis setup script.
+And if you're not the validator who initiated the genesis, you need to replace your genesis files with the current Testnet genesis files before starting the node after installation.

 1. Firewall setting for VFN(in the genesis machine with 3 containers):